Tuition & Financial Assistance

 Saint Francis High School tuition for the 2021-2022 academic school year is $22,250.
 The tuition includes an initial tuition payment of $1,000.
 For the 2021-2022 academic school year, this $1,000 payment is due on May 5, 2021 for returning students.

 Saint Francis seeks to make its education available to every eligible student who would benefit from a Catholic, Holy Cross education, no matter his/her financial status.
-Aid is solely granted on the basis of financial need with the amount of the award dependent upon the resources available.
-All entering students who apply for aid will be considered.
+Assistance is solely granted on the basis of financial need with the amount of the award dependent upon the resources available.
+All entering students who apply for assistance will be considered.
 Applying for financial assistance has no bearing on the admission process.

-All students enrolled in the financial aid program are required to maintain good grades and good citizenship.
+All students enrolled in the financial assistance program are required to maintain good grades and good citizenship.
 Recipients of financial assistance are required to achieve at least a 2.0 GPA in all of their classes.

 Financial Assistance Application